Although many Americans now plan for a retirement up to 20

 example, an annual portfolio and asset allocation review are

 important.
-Keep in mind that a financial advisor may be able to set
+Keep in mind that a financial professional may be able

-up an automatic rebalancing program for you.
-And finally, be aware
+to set up an automatic rebalancing program for you.
+And finally, be

 distributions from annuities once you reach age 85.